Kristin Lehman

-Kristin Lehman (born May 3, 1972) is a Canadian actress known for her roles in the television series Poltergeist: The Legacy, Judging Amy, and The Killing.
+Kristin Lehman (born May 3, 1972) is a Canadian television director and actress, known for her roles in the television series Poltergeist: The Legacy, Judging Amy, and The Killing.
 From 2013 to 2016, she starred as Detective Angie Flynn in the CTV series Motive.
 In 2018, Lehman played Miriam Bancroft, wife of Laurens Bancroft, in Season 1 of Netflix's Altered Carbon.

 Life and career

 Lehman was born in New Westminster, British Columbia, grew up in Vancouver and studied classical ballet at Canada's Royal Academy of Dance for eight years.
 She has acted professionally since 1995.
 In the 1990s, she appeared in Canadian programs such as Forever Knight, Due South and Kung Fu: The Legend Continues, before moving to Los Angeles.

 Lehman was a regular cast member in the Showtime horror series Poltergeist: The Legacy (1998–99).
 She later starred in the short-lived ABC medical drama Strange World (1999).
 She also was a regular cast member in the short-lived dramas Century City, Tilt, Killer Instinct and Drive.
 Lehman also appeared in recurring roles in Felicity and Judging Amy, and played guest roles on many shows, including The Outer Limits, The Twilight Zone, Andromeda, Kevin Hill, Prison Break, and Castle.

 Lehman's film credits include Alaska (1996), Bleeders (1997), Dog Park (1998), The Way of the Gun (2000), Lie with Me (2005), The Sentinel (2006), The Loft (2014), and television movies Playing House, Rapid Fire and The Gathering.

 Lehman starred in AMC's drama series The Killing from 2011 to 2012, and she played the lead role in the Canadian series Motive for four seasons.